Marty Hurney: Carolina Panthers

 Hurney joined the Carolina Panthers in 1998 as their director of football administration before being named the director of player operations the following season.
 He was promoted to general manager in 2002, a position he held until being fired midway through the 2012 season.
 His time with the team oversaw several All-Pro players drafted by him, such as defensive end Julius Peppers, quarterback Cam Newton, and linebackers Luke Kuechly and Thomas Davis Sr.

-In July 2017, after general manager and successor Dave Gettleman was fired by the Panthers, Hurney was re-hired to serve as the team's interim general manager.
+In July 2017, after general manager Dave Gettleman was fired by the Panthers, Hurney was re-hired to serve as the team's interim general manager.
 In February 2018, he was placed on paid administrative leave as the NFL began an investigation into whether he had violated the league's personal conduct policy.
 He was reinstated by the Panthers later that month after no evidence was found and was subsequently named the fulltime general manager.
 He was fired again by the team in December 2020 over differences with newly appointed owner David Tepper and head coach Matt Rhule.

 Washington Football Team / Commanders

-On January 22, 2021, Hurney was hired by the Washington Commanders as their executive vice president of football for player personnel.
+On January 22, 2021, Hurney was hired as the executive vice president of football for player personnel for the Washington Commanders.
+In 2024, he served in an advisory role following a front office restructuring and left the team following the season.

-Radio
+Personal life

-Hurney owns WZGV, an ESPN Radio affiliate based in Charlotte.
-He bought the station following his first dismissal from the Panthers in 2012.
+Hurney bought WZGV, an ESPN Radio affiliate based in Charlotte, in 2012.
+It is operated by his wife, Tamara Hurney.
+In 2025, he founded JJE Thoroughbreds and became the co-owner of a racehorse, Innova.